Saghen/frizbee/README.md

 # Frizbee

-Frizbee is a dependency free SIMD fuzzy string matcher written in Rust.
+Frizbee is a SIMD fuzzy string matcher written in Rust.
 The core of the algorithm uses Smith-Waterman with affine gaps, similar to FZF, but with many of the scoring bonuses from FZY.
 In the included benchmark, with typo resistance disabled, it outperforms nucleo by ~2x (18.4us vs 35.8us).
 It matches against characters directly, ignoring unicode.

 ## Usage